The best things to do with kids on the Sunshine Coast

 This lush green 55-hectare pocket of rainforest has famous views of the Glass House Mountains, which is really enough of a reason to visit in itself.
 Add a great green lawn with a playground to keep the kids entertained while you picnic and an easy, level track through the serene reserve (perfect for pram access) and you have an epic day trip with only one necessary stop!

-Keep the kids interested trying to spot the quick and very small wallabies called paddymelons that live here.
+Keep the kids interested by trying to spot the quick and very small wallabies called paddymelons that live here.

 5. Enjoy a day at Point Cartwright Beach

 Sheltered on a corner of the Mooloola River, the water at Point Cartwright is calm, protected from the wind of the surf beach, which makes it a perfect spot to bring your little water babies.
-It’s also a great place to cast a line and has selected off-leash areas for dogs so you can bring your fur babies too!
+It’s also a great place to cast a line and has select off-leash areas for dogs so you can bring your fur babies too!

 If there’s energy left after enjoying some water time, venture to the lighthouse at the headland or grab some fresh seafood from one of the vendors in the area.